The Adulting Basics Budget

 No One Teaches You This

 Moving into independent living for the first time is a financial shock for most people.
-Rent is obvious; the many ancillary costs, such as local taxes, contents insurance, broadband, media subscriptions, kitchen equipment, and cleaning supplies, are not.
+Rent is obvious; the many ancillary costs, such as local taxes, contents insurance, broadband, TV licence, kitchen equipment, and cleaning supplies, are not.
 This tool builds a complete first-adult budget from scratch.

 The Hidden Monthly Costs of Adult Life